THE ARK OF HIS COVENANT

-But they held their peace: for by the way they had disputed among themselves, who should be the greatest.
+But they kept silent, for on the road they had disputed among themselves who would be the greatest.
 (Mark 9:34)

 The history of the Judaic-Christian revelation has included numerous Korahs and Absaloms—those who would supplant the leaders God has chosen.

 The Lord Jesus was murdered because of the envy of spiritually ambitious leaders.

 For he knew that they had handed Him over because of envy.
 (Matthew 27:18)

 Throughout the Christian Era ambitious spiritual people have tortured and murdered other believers who appeared, for one reason or another, to be preventing their rise to ever higher levels of power and prestige.